MQCOMP2200-S2-2021/data-science-portfolio-liamstrang/README.md

     These three portfolio's represent a data analysis on two different data sets.
   </p>
   <p align="center">
-    Portfolio 1 is an analysis on GPS data from riding a bike.
+  <b>Portfolio 1</b> is an analysis on GPS data from riding a bike.
 Comparing time trials to road races in both 2016 and 2019.
   </p>
   <p align="center">
-    Portfolio 2 is an analysis on the Federal Government's sports voucher program.
+    <b>Portfolio 2</b> is an analysis on the Federal Government's sports voucher program.
 It analyses the differences between different suburbs and vouches amount of vouches redeemed.
   </p>
   <p align="center">
-    Portfolio 3 is an analysis on mobile customer churn.
+    <b>Portfolio 3</b> is an analysis on mobile customer churn.
 A churn is when a customer leaves a mobile phone provider.
 A logistic regression model is fitted to the data to try and predict when a customer will churn.
   </p>
 </p>